rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

     For instance, the idea of an AI having a 'deontological goal' of predicting something seems well specified to me, but isn't what we intend when discussing goal-directedness.

+[^footnotesorpredictions]:
+    There isn't any way to embed prediction widgets in markdown mode and the LessWrong markdown to custom editor converter butchers footnotes.